Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Supplementary information

 where $\chi^{(3)}_0$ is the unperturbed susceptibility.
 Expanding this relation gives,

 Upon inverse transformation, the time-dependent third-order polarization will have terms that depend on $\cos{\omega\tau}$ due to the phase $e^{-i\omega\tau}$ in the spectrum.
-This means that the amplitude of the DFWM output signal will oscillate as a function of the time delay, as is evident in the experiment.
+This means the amplitude of the DFWM output signal oscillates with the time delay, as is evident in the experiment.

-Now similarly we can calculate the spectral phase of the third-order polarization as,
+Now, similarly, we can calculate the spectral phase of the third-order polarization as,

 using the approximation $\arctan(\theta) \approx \theta$ and Taylor expansion of $\cos\omega\tau$ and $\sin \omega\tau$ gives,

 $\beta$ is the coefficient of the $\omega^2$ term in the expansion and is called the spectral chirp.